sabbaniraj13/kubernetes-code-assessment/README.md

 Prerequisite:
 Install the Latest AWS CLI
-Download and Install latest version of Terraform for windows - Terraform v0.12.5 Configure AWS CLI Credentials
+Download and Install latest version of Terraform - Terraform v0.12.5 Configure AWS CLI Credentials
-Install and Configure kubectl for Amazon EKS
+Install and Configure kubectl
 Install aws-iam-authenticator
 create an s3 bucket to maintain the terraform state ex: "code-assessment-terraform-state"

-Live Deployment Instructions:
+Deployment Instructions:

-As a developer the the list of above taks are considered to be involving
+The list of below taks are considered to be involving
 a) Creating the EKS Cluster
-b) Create two names space and deploy guest-book application
+b) Create two namespaces
-c) Application Loadbalancer with respect of host header
+c) Deploy guest-book application on both
+d) Application Loadbalancer with host based routing (I am planning to use ALB ingress controller instead of nginx ingress controller becouse of AWS cloud)

 Assumong we've AWS account and Terraform installed.
 Configure IAM credentials so that Terraform will be able to act on our behalf.
 These resources to exist within security groups that allow communication and coordination are created within the module.